 Part of that divide, I think, lies in our discomfort with illness and incapacity.
 And to work through the divide requires that we confront our assumptions, judgements and fears about illness and vulnerability and our own mortality.
 It demands that we see beyond the wheelchair or the amputation and look instead at the full measure of the person sitting in that chair.

-I began this series of portraits with the idea of bringing our two communities together, to help those of us in the neighbourhood understand that we are not very different from the patients living at Saint-Vincent.
+I began this series of portraits in 2014 with the idea of bringing our two communities together, to help those of us in the neighbourhood understand that we are not very different from the patients living at Saint-Vincent.